Healthdirect Free Australian health advice you can count on.

 How soon will I recover?

-If you are having a tubal ligation you should be able to go home the same day.
+If you have laparoscopic (keyhole) surgery, you should be able to go home on the same day that you have your operation.

-Rest for 1 to 2 days after the operation and take pain relief, such as paracetamol, if you need to.
+You’ll need to rest for at least 1 to 2 days after the operation.
+You may feel more tired than usual for a few weeks.
+Take pain relief, such as paracetamol, if you need to.

-After a week it is usually safe to resume regular exercise, and this will help in your recovery.
+After a week or so, it is usually safe to resume regular activities.
+Gentle exercise can help you recover.
+You will need to avoid heavy lifting for a while longer.
 Check with your doctor first.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.